Skip to main content

 What we have is a film of two parts.
 Every time Jai Courtney is on screen, the film is great.
 Whether he is singing baby shark, dancing around in his pants or waxing lyrical about his admiration of sharks, it's a captivating performance.
 He is the semi charismatic but annoying guy down the pub who talks too much that just happens to feed people to sharks when he isn't drinking beer.
 He has a lumbering physicality and glint in the eye that really sells how much he enjoys turning people into shark bait.

 The movie takes a noticeable nose dive when he isn't around because the dialogue that is supposed to flesh out the other characters and make you root form them simply isn't good enough.
 Rather than talk about how to extract themselves from mortal danger, the would be victims prefer to drop stock lines on their relationships.
 Within five minutes of waking up chained to a bed Zephyr is telling her fellow captive she needs to tell her mum that her plans for the future are "her dream, not yours!"
 Moses doesn't want to talk escape plans, he wants to know Zephyr "felt something" during their night together.
 The film would almost certainly have been better without a male love interest as Hassie Harrison gives a great performance and the battle of wills between her and Courtney is fascinating.
-As it is, having her find that extra bit of fortitude because they she met a few hours ago is in danger is a bit demeaning.
+As it is, having her find that extra bit of fortitude because the man she met a few hours ago is in danger is a bit demeaning.

 A well shot and atmospheric movie, with a great villain but its let down by a script that fails to make you care about a relationship it really wants you to invest in.
 Slight dialogue is fine in a slasher film where characters are bumped off left and right but Dangerous Animals aspires to something deeper and misses the mark.